austinhuang0131/joinmatrix/servers.md

 ---
-title: Homeservers
+title: Public Homeservers
 layout: page
 nav: true
 ---

+## List of public Matrix homeservers

-This is a list of public Matrix homeservers as compiled by me.
+This is a list of public Matrix homeservers as compiled by the author of this guide.
 Support for this list is provided at [`#public_servers:tchncs.de`](https://matrix.to/#/#public_servers:tchncs.de).
 Remember:

 * For long-term usage, choose a homeserver that you trust, [is properly federated](https://federationtester.matrix.org/), has a high version number, has an environment suitable to your use, and is designed to last.
 * Any homeserver you choose gets to access all the unencrypted data about your account!